ZYJZoe/ZYJZoe.github.io/publications.md

 ## Journal Papers

-- 1. [The return predictability of carbon emissions: Evidence from Hong Kong and Singapore](https://doi.org/10.1016/j.pacfin.2023.102177) (with Jie Cao, Xintong Zhan, and Weiming Zhang), 2023, *Pacific-Basin Finance Journal 82 (Special Issue)*, 102177.<br>
+1. [The return predictability of carbon emissions: Evidence from Hong Kong and Singapore](https://doi.org/10.1016/j.pacfin.2023.102177) (with Jie Cao, Xintong Zhan, and Weiming Zhang), 2023, *Pacific-Basin Finance Journal 82 (Special Issue)*, 102177.<br>

-We examine the relationship between carbon emissions and future stock returns in Hong Kong and Singapore stock markets.
+<p style="text-align:justify; text-justify:inter-ideograph;"> We examine the relationship between carbon emissions and future stock returns in Hong Kong and Singapore stock markets.
 Hong Kong-listed stocks with higher carbon emissions experience lower future stock returns.
 The pattern is driven by non-local stocks and is absent among local stocks.
 Carbon emissions do not predict future returns in Singapore, where most of listed stocks are local.
 Investors of non-local firms in Hong Kong underreact to the effect of carbon emissions on firm fundamentals and environmental incidents.
-Moreover, the return predictability is stronger among stocks with higher information asymmetry, fewer sophisticated investors, and higher arbitrage costs.
+Moreover, the return predictability is stronger among stocks with higher information asymmetry, fewer sophisticated investors, and higher arbitrage costs.</p>

   <br>